JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_2.md

 from the 3rd to the 11th of August 1986<br>
 </p>

 > «In the experience of finding the Father in heaven you discover that all men are your brothers, and does it seem strange that one should enjoy the exhilaration of meeting a newly discovered brother ?
-To become acquainted with one's brothers and sisters, to know their problems and to learn to love them, is the supreme experience of living.» ([UB 130:2.6](/en/The_Urantia_Book/130#p2_6))
+To become acquainted with one's brothers and sisters, to know their problems and to learn to love them, is the supreme experience of living.» (<a id="a209_345"></a>[UB 130:2.6](/en/The_Urantia_Book/130#p2_6))

 This answer of Jesus to Ganid sums up in itself the motive in his contacts with truth seekers.
 It definitely proves the importance Jesus attached to personal relationship qualities between men.